oc-garcia/multi-step-form/README.md

 This form is deployed and can be accessed at the following link: [Multi Step Form](https://multi-step-form-oc-garcia.vercel.app/)

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and adapt it to suit your needs.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.